 - Keep all records of your emails with the cruise line

 Keep in mind that all of the cruise lines are reviewing and processing thousands and thousands of refund requests all at the same time.
-Mistakes are bound to happen.
+Mistakes like the one that happened to John Buchan are bound to happen.
+See: Forced off the cruise with no vouchers included!
 As a consumer, it’s up to you to make sure that you keep detailed records of all of your interactions with your cruise line.
 It’s a good idea to make a special folder to keep everything saved and organized in one place.
 Note: Some settings may delete your correspondence after a specific time, so it’s essential to save and/or print your interactions.

 - Take screenshots of form submissions